antodom/wdt_lib/README.md

 This is a C++ library abstracting the use of the hardware watchdog in Project A-Tirma, specifically aimed to the Arduino MKR electronic prototyping platform.

-The library allows to create blocks of code "watchdog-guarded".
+The library allows to create blocks of code which are protected by a watchdog (*watchdog-guarded*).
 This is illustrated with the following portion of code:

 ```